Izzuddin0/powerbi-portfolio/README.md

 # Powerbi-portfolio
-My projects on developing POwer Bi dashboard using datasets from Kaggle
+My projects on developing Power Bi dashboard using datasets from Kaggle